AdrianVollmer/PowerHub/README.md

 PowerHub
 ========

-PowerHub is a web application which aids a pentester in transferring files, in particular code which may get flagged by endpoint protection.
+PowerHub is a convenient post exploitation tool which aids a pentester in transferring files, in particular code which may get flagged by endpoint protection.

 ![PowerHub Webapp](https://github.com/AdrianVollmer/PowerHub/blob/master/img/powerhub-webapp.png)